 Construction Dispute Law in Delaware

 Most often, the owners of land and contractors can end disagreements before they get too serious, thus eliminating the need for litigation.
-Most contracts governing construction projects have built-in remedies for the most common problems, normally requiring the party that causes a delay or other problem to pay the other party a set fee.
+Most contracts governing construction projects have built-in remedies for the most common problems, usually requiring the party that causes a delay or other problem to pay the other party a set fee.

 Even if disagreements can't be resolved amongst the parties to the contract, they don't need to take their dispute into the court system.
-For instance, construction contracts normally call for mediation or arbitration before any disputes are resolved by the courts.
+For instance, construction contracts usually call for mediation or arbitration before any disputes are resolved by the courts.
 Mediation is a process by which a third party serves as a sort of intermediary in settlement negotiations between the parties to the contract.
 The mediator can help keep negotiations on track, and suggest possible solutions the parties might not have thought of.
 The mediator can't issue a binding decision, however.
 Arbitration is a procedure through which the parties agree to have their dispute resolved by a third party, which can render a binding decision.
 Arbitration can be quicker and cheaper than litigation, and it has some other advantages, as well.

 Mechanic's Liens: Sometimes, when a contractor wins in a case against the landowner who hired him or her, and obtains a court order for payment, the contractor will still refuse to pay.
-Since a money judgment isn't worth much without a way to enforce it, the laws of many states have evolved to authorize what's known as a "mechanic's lien."
+Since a money judgment isn't worth much without a way to enforce it, the laws of many states have evolved to allow what's known as a "mechanic's lien."
 As a last resort, if a landowner refuses to pay the contractor for work done on the property, the contractor can force a sale of the property, and keep the proceeds, up to the amount of money owed.

-Can a Dover, Delaware Attorney Help?
+Can a Newark, Delaware Attorney Help?